Engee Function

 Usage example

-Below is an example of a component implementing the expression a*x + b'.
-The types of intermediate multiplication and final addition are set using the `MulType and SumType parameters.
-If "Inherit" is specified, the type is output automatically.
+Below is an example of a component that implements the expression a*x + b.
+The types of intermediate multiplication and final addition are set using the parameters MulType and SumType.
+If specified "Inherit", then the type is output automatically.

 example of using a*x + b